The Ultimate Guide to Turkey and Wine Pairings

 Here is some wine guidance based on how you’re cooking the turkey:

-• Smoked Turkey Pairings: Try a bold Zinfandel to meet the smoked meat’s robust flavors, or a crisp and zesty Sauvignon Blanc as a striking counterpoint.
+- Smoked Turkey Pairings: Try a bold Zinfandel to meet the smoked meat’s robust flavors, or a crisp and zesty Sauvignon Blanc as a striking counterpoint.

-• Fried Turkey Pairings: A sparkling wine, rosé, or Riesling can cut through the richness of deep frying and refresh the palate.
+- Fried Turkey Pairings: A sparkling wine, rosé, or Riesling can cut through the richness of deep frying and refresh the palate.

-• Herb-Crusted Turkey Pairings: Chardonnay and Sauvignon Blanc are the natural choices for a turkey crisply coated in rosemary, thyme, sage, and parsley.
+- Herb-Crusted Turkey Pairings: Chardonnay and Sauvignon Blanc are the natural choices for a turkey crisply coated in rosemary, thyme, sage, and parsley.

 Wine Pairing Tips for Thanksgiving and More Holiday Dinners

 Once you’ve selected wines to bring out the best in your main course, think one more time about your side dishes and desserts: Do you need a couple more options to ensure everyone will find something they enjoy?
-Now on to serving.
-You can offer a variety of wines without becoming a frantic host; if your Thanksgiving meal is offered in the typical buffet style, consider likewise creating a drinks side table to hold all your wines and libations.
+Alright, now on to serving.
+You can offer a variety of wines without becoming a frantic host; if your Thanksgiving meal is presented in the typical buffet style, consider likewise creating a drinks side table to hold all your wines and libations.
 Put Chardonnay, rosé, Riesling, and sparkling wines in ice buckets if possible.
-Provide Burgundy glasses (shaped for Pinot Noir and Chardonnay) for versatility, as all the wines we’ve mentioned will show quite well in them, even sparkling.
-For a welcoming touch, place an open bottle each of Pinot Noir and Chardonnay in the center of your dining table to be passed back and forth.
+Provide Burgundy glasses (shaped for Pinot Noir and Chardonnay) for versatility, since all the wines we’ve mentioned will show quite well in them, even sparkling.
+For a welcoming touch, place an open bottle of Pinot Noir and Chardonnay in the center of your dining table to be passed back and forth.
 For detailed tips on serving temperatures visit La Crema’s guide on wine serving temperature.

 Make Every Turkey Dinner Unforgettable with La Crema